 BIOGRAPHY

-Her concert music and interactive installations have been widely performed and presented by ensembles such as the LA Philharmonic New Music Group, Ensemble Intercontemporain, wild Up, and Talea, in artistic venues ranging from Disney Hall, the Venice Biennale, and major motion pictures, to leading AI conferences like NeurIPS.
+Her concert music and interactive installations have been widely performed and presented by ensembles such as the LA Philharmonic New Music Group, Ensemble Intercontemporain, wild Up, and Talea, in artistic venues ranging from Disney Hall, the Venice Biennale, and major motion pictures to leading AI conferences like NeurIPS.
 She has received numerous awards, grants, and fellowships from organizations such as the Harvard Radcliffe Institute for Advanced Study, the American Academy in Rome, the Barlow Endowment, ASCAP, and NewMusicUSA, among others.
-Recent commissioners include Guerilla Opera, the LA Philharmonic, the La Jolla Symphony, and the Peabody Institute of Johns Hopkins University.
+Recent commissioners include Lorelei Ensemble, VIVO Music Festival, the Peabody Institute of Johns Hopkins University, and the LA Philharmonic.
 Her collaborators have included particle physicists, visual artists, poets, dancers, biological engineers, filmmakers, birds, and jellyfish.

 FELLOWSHIPS AND AFFILIATIONS